alexrdz/path-to-ui-architect/src/content/mindset/what-makes-a-great-ui-architect.md

 I could have patched it.

-Instead, I stepped back and asked, “Where should this logic *really* live?”
+Instead, I stepped back and asked, "What is the desired behavior?" and "Where should this logic *really* live?"

-I deleted it.
+This helped me understand the real issue rather than focusing on trying to make the existing code work.

-Rebuilt the logic inside a `beforeEnter` route guard using a composable.
+I deleted it and rebuilt the logic inside a `beforeEnter` route guard using a composable.
-Passed only the minimal data needed to the component via `meta` props.
-Kept the UI code clean, focused only on rendering.
+I passed only the minimal data needed to the component via `meta` props.
+This kept the UI code clean, focused only on rendering.

-That’s the difference. **Architects zoom out.** They don't ask “How do I fix this?” but "Where is the issue stemming from?" and “Where does this belong in the system?”
+That’s the difference. **Architects zoom out.** They don't ask “How do I fix this?” but "Why is it not working with the current solution/code?", "Where is the issue stemming from?" and “Where does this belong in the system?”

 ---